iobroker-community-adapters/ioBroker.harmony/README.md

 Gives you the name of the currently running activity.

 **activities.currentStatus**
 Gives you the current status of the hub.
+- 0 = inactive
+- 1 = starting
+- 2 = active
+- 3 = stopping

 ### Devices
 **Send Command**